ishaqyusuf/prodesk-gnd/payday.md

 # TODO

 # SALES
+New order says paid when not paid print index not synchronized

 <!-- decimal on all cost 00.00 -->
 <!-- production date from order list -->
 <!-- mark incomplete not working -->